bcgov/cas-ciip-portal/docs/dev-environment-setup.md

 ### GraphQL Query Debugger

 Graphiql is an interactive in-browser GraphQL IDE available in development at `localhost:3004/graphiql`.
 It is handy for developing queries interactively before inserting them into a Relay fragment.

-### Voyager

-Voyager is an API graph explorer for GraphQL and is available in development at `localhost:3004/voyager`.

 ## 7.5 Bypass Authentication in Development